getnacelle/nacelle-react/packages/react-hooks/README.md

 - cart: a list of items in the cart
 - show: a boolean to determine if the cart should be shown
-- checkoutId: the Shopify checkoutId of the cart (if applicable)
-- checkoutComplete: a boolean indicating if the checkout process has completed or not

 2. `cartActions`: an object containing methods for interacting with the cart: